rossant/galry/README.md

 Galry: high performance interactive visualization package in Python
 ===================================================================

+**This experimental project will be superseded by [Vispy](https://github.com/vispy/vispy) probably some time in 2014.
+In the meantime, Galry will be minimally maintained.**

 Galry is a **high performance interactive visualization package in Python** based on OpenGL.
 It allows to interactively visualize very large plots (tens of millions of